Tiger game

-The tiger game is a traditional Chinese board game.
+The tiger game (老虎棋) is a traditional Chinese board game.
 It is a strategy game for two players.
 One player, who plays the tiger, has only one piece.
 The other player has 18 men.
 The tiger must eat the men, who must block the tiger so that he cannot move.
 The game can be played with any kind of pieces that can be distinguished from one another.
 The board is 8×8 squares, with the addition of a square of 2×2 squares, which is called the tiger's lair.